Privacy Policy

 Customers satisfaction surveys and market research

-Calls to Customers to conduct satisfaction and other surveys, market research and internal statistics to prepare commercial reports to better understand the consumption habits of our Customers; thereby allowing us to internally assess the design, creation and improvement of new products that may be of interest to our Customers or to reach commercial agreements with third parties.
+Contacting Customers by phone and email to conduct satisfaction and other surveys, market research and internal statistics to prepare commercial reports to better understand the consumption habits of our Customers; thereby allowing us to internally assess the design, creation and improvement of new products that may be of interest to our Customers or to reach commercial agreements with third parties.

 Contact and identification data.